 NOTE: THIS IS THE SEVENTH IN A SERIES OF POSTS PROVIDING A COMPREHENSIVE PALESTINE-ISRAEL TIMELINE.
-THE COMPLETED TIMELINE WILL BE AVAILABLE AS A PDF AT THE CONCLUSION OF THE SERIES.

 Late 1970s: The Sephardic community grows to over half the population of Israel.

 Late 1970s: Links are forged between the Palestine Liberation Organization (PLO)and the inhabitants of the occupied territories.
 Yasir Arafat is accepted as the spokesman for the Palestinians of the West Bank and Gaza Strip as well as for the refugees and exiles in the Arab countries.

 1977-1983: The (Menachem) Begin years mark the beginning of what is called “the second Israel,” a new era with a highly charged tone of religious militancy.

 March 26, 1979: The Egyptian-Israeli Treaty is signed — Sinai, but not the Gaza Strip, is returned to Egypt.
 However, the framework for peace is never implemented.
 Begin has managed to exchange the Sinai for control of the West Bank and Gaza Strip.
 Egypt becomes isolated from the Arab world.